 Adam’s note: This section is currently a work in progress and may be altered in future to reflect the work being done in this area and debates on this topic.

-LGBT means Lesbian, Gay, Bisexual and Trans (you’ll find out more about these below).
-Many people use ‘LGBT+’ these days as the ‘+’ means the many other attractions and identities that exist (it just saves adding loads more letters onto LGBT!).
+LGBTQ means Lesbian, Gay, Bisexual, Trans, Queer (you’ll find out more about these below).
+Many people use ‘LGBTQ+’ these days as the ‘+’ means the many other attractions and identities that exist (it just saves adding loads more letters onto LGBTQ!).

 Below, you’ll find very up-to-date and detailed information about these names, as well as some useful links and organisations for support and more info.